hultberg/hbcontainer/README.md

 ## Getting entries

-The HbContainer has two primary methods to get entries:
+The HbContainer has three primary methods to get/call entries:

 1. `get`: Resolve and runtime-caches the resolved value for the next call.
 1. `make`: Always resolve and return a new instance.